Guguant/letter/readme.md

-git is a version control system. you are pig three.
+git is a distrebuted version control system. you are pig three.